 - She bought lots of apples for her birthday. (correct)

 - She bought lot’s of apples for her birthday. (wrong)

 - I want to eat lots of chocolates today. (correct)

 - I want to eat lot’s of chocolates today. (wrong)

-When we are trying to show a great number of something, the word lots is the correct answer.
+When trying to show a great number of things, the word lots is the correct answer.
 Lot’s is incorrect, and one should avoid using it.